 Even though I ate a healthy diet for my athletic lifestyle, my intuition told me it was some sort of food sensitivity.
 Yet I still could not pin it down to one single food sensitivity.

-Finally, in 2021, I took an at-home food sensitivity test through Everlywell.
+Finally, in 2021, I took an at-home comprehensive food sensitivity test through Everlywell.
 The results shocked me:

 - High Reactivity to Egg Whites